ICU resources for COVID-19, vitamin D and the immune system

 world was already replete in vitamin D alone (with the current very

-status) then I believe that very few people would be dying
+poor boron status) then I believe that far fewer people would be dying

 Be sure to read the Disclaimer!